 Discontinuation symptoms have been systematically and prospectively evaluated in patients treated with Pristiq during clinical studies in Major Depressive Disorder.
 Abrupt discontinuation or dose reduction has been associated with the appearance of new symptoms that include dizziness, nausea, headache, irritability, insomnia, diarrhea, anxiety, fatigue, abnormal dreams, and hyperhidrosis.
 In general, discontinuation events occurred more frequently with longer duration of therapy.

 During marketing of SNRIs (Serotonin and Norepinephrine Reuptake Inhibitors), and SSRIs (Selective Serotonin Reuptake Inhibitors), there have been spontaneous reports of adverse events occurring upon discontinuation of these drugs, particularly when abrupt, including the following: dysphoric mood, irritability, agitation, dizziness, sensory disturbances (e.g., paresthesia, such as electric shock sensations), anxiety, confusion, headache, lethargy, emotional lability, insomnia, hypomania, tinnitus, and seizures.
 While these events are generally self-limiting, there have been reports of serious discontinuation symptoms.

-There is no way to decrease Pristiq "at a more gradual rate."
-The tablets come in only two dosages and, officially, they should not be cut up.
+Pristiq is difficult to taper "at a more gradual rate."
+The tablets come in only 3 dosages and, officially, they should not be cut up.
 See http://www.primaryps...?articleid=2464

 In a phone conversation with Pfizer medical information (1-800-438-1985), I learned that the extended-release characteristic is incorporated into the tablet itself (Thank you, oaklily, for this information about the matrix formulation.)